Community leaders calling for an end to violence after recent homicides

-According to Wichita Police, there have been 11 homicides since November 1.
-Chief Gordon Ramsay said many of the people responsible for those crimes have lengthy criminal histories.
+According to Wichita police, there have been 11 homicides since Nov.
+1. Chief Gordon Ramsay said many of the people responsible for those crimes have lengthy criminal histories.

 Many are left asking, “How can we protect our people?”